 Last week I wrote a piece on some of the old attractions that I miss most at Walt Disney World.
 It was incredible seeing some of your reactions to this piece and reading all of your wonderful comments.
 For the record, Horizons was purposely left off the list as it is an attraction I sadly have no memory of and it was a very personal post!

-Given that The Great Movie Ride was a big part of that article, it got me thinking how immensely awesome that attraction was.
+Given that The Great Movie Ride was a big part of that article, it got me thinking about how immensely awesome that attraction was.
 I still think about it regularly so I thought I’d share some thoughts on why Disney fans (such as myself) still greatly miss one of the best Disney Parks attractions to ever exist, from its great ride vehicle system to its journey through classic film.

 It was the heart and soul of Disney’s Hollywood Studios

 Disney’s Hollywood Studios is still an incredible theme park without The Great Movie Ride.
-With recent additions including Toy Story Land, Galaxy’s Edge and Mickey and Minnie’s Runaway Railway, the park has some fantastic attractions.
+With recent additions including Toy Story Land, Galaxy’s Edge, and Mickey and Minnie’s Runaway Railway, the park has some fantastic attractions.

 But… without The Great Movie Ride, the park doesn’t seem as deserving of its name.
 Where’s the Hollywood gone?
 Now granted we still have fantastic stage productions and you could argue Star Wars and Toy Story are huge movies and therefore fit into the name.
 But without The Great Movie Ride, the park just seems to be missing something.